vj-hansen/SHC4300-Group-2/readme.md

 W03 D2: Receive ASCII codes via RS232 and display them on the Basys-3 leds.

-W03 D4: Datapath of the ABC player FSMD.
+W03 D4: Block diagram: Datapath of the ABC player FSMD.